Lamismn/Kickstarter-analysis/README.md

 ### Analysis of Outcomes based on Launch Date

-This analysis studies the success or failure rate of a plays campaign based on the month it was launched, analyzing play campaigns that were launched from the year 2009 till the year 2017.
+This analysis studies the success or failure rate of a campaign based on the month it was launched, analyzing campaigns that were launched from the year 2009 till the year 2017.

+This analysis only focuses on campaigns under the category Theater, studying a total of 1369 campaigns.
+The Output chart shows the number of campaigns that were successful, failed or were canceled in each launching month.
+[Outcome based on Launching months Chart] (https://github.com/Lamismn/Kickstarter-analysis/blob/main/Resources/Theater_Outcome_vs_Launch.png)

 [Outcome vs goals chart] (https://github.com/Lamismn/Kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)